Videogame Flame Throwers Suck

 - While the flamethrower (and blowtorch) in videogame version of The Thing might not have the range that of real life, it's still an absolutely required weapon to permanently put down alien enemies.

-- The Fire Wave of Megaman X is generally considered to be that game's worst weapon.
+- The Fire Wave of Mega Man X is generally considered to be that game's worst weapon.
 Low damage, a range of approximately two character widths, and does not work at all underwater.
-Oh yeah, and it "fires" while you are charging it, meaning you'll lose a chunk of your weapons energy whenever you attempt a charged shot.
+Oh yeah, and it "fires" while you are charging it, meaning you'll lose a chunk of your weapons energy whenever you attempt a charged shotnote .
 Its saving grace is that it does damage for every frame it contacts the enemy, meaning a quick tap does many hits and a few taps will kill most things short of a miniboss for almost no weapon energy.
+Plus it can destroy some obstacles that can otherwise only be destroyed with a punch from the ride armors.
 Unfortunately, the Storm Tornado ALSO does damage on a per-frame basis, and is a much larger weapon that travels the full length of the screen, AND has a surprisingly large amount of ammo (plus the game is relatively generous with ammo drops).
 The Fire Wave does have a few situational uses; because it can continuously fire as long as it has ammo, it's a good way to take out enemies while falling, or climbing walls, where it is otherwise hard to aim properly.

-- Have fun using Wave Burner in Megaman and Bass.
+- Have fun using Wave Burner in Mega Man & Bass.

 - Vigilante8 Second Offense has the Brimstone Burner weapon.
 Most weapons in the game are fairly balanced and all have their roles, except for this.
 It is turret mounted so you can toast enemies in any direction and deals decent damage, but lingering in close range makes you a target and there is the Bruiser Cannon turret which has a scattershot special attack that removes half of an enemy's health bar.
 The flamer's special attacks on the other hand consist of a pointless oil slick, a weak firewall created behind you and thankfully a ranged attack... a slow moving skipping fireball that only deals damage when it bounces off the ground, goes right through enemies, consumes half of your flamer ammo and doesn't even do a lot of damage.